almet/notmyidea/python/writing-pelican.rst

 #################################################

 Those days, I've wrote a little python application to fit my blogging needs.
-I'm an occasional blogger, loving vim, restructured text and the DVCSes.
+I'm an occasional blogger, a vim lover, I like restructured text and DVCSes.

 Pelican (for calepin) is just a simple tool to generate your blog as static files, letting you using your editor of choice (vim!).
 It's easy to extend,